 Try remaining on one island

-When you get to Hawaii you will probably want to visit as many islands as possible.
-Unfortunately, the inter-island transport can be quite costly.
+When you get to Hawaii, you will probably want to visit as many islands as possible.
+Unfortunately, inter-island transport can be quite costly.
 Additionally, the time spent on transferring from one island to another makes island-hopping a fairly vacation-wasting endeavor.
 Each island has a lot to offer and I’d rather take my time and explore them one by one.
 Choose what suits you most before going.
-The Big Island is the best place if you want to see active volcanos.
+Big Island is the best place if you want to see active volcanos and to complete some of the best hikes in Hawaii.
 O’ahu has the cosmopolitan center of the Hawaii- Honolulu and Lanikai beach, arguably the most beautiful beach in Hawaii.
-Maui and Kaua’i are famous for the breathtaking, movie-like landscapes.
-My advice is to choose any of these that suits you the most and just stay there and enjoy.
+Maui and Kaua’i are famous for the breathtaking, movie-like landscapes and numerous Instagrammable spots.
+My advice is to choose any of these that suits you the most and just stay there and enjoy it.

 Travel during low or shoulder seasons

-Hawaii is a year-round destination but the big tourist rush is from December to April.
-Hence, May to September is a good time to visit.
+Hawaii is a year-round destination but when planning your itinerary, it’s important to note the high-season and shoulder season.
+The big tourist rush in Hawaii lasts from December to April.
+Hence, May to September is a good time if you’re planning to visit Hawaii on a budget.
 The weather will be mild and the prices will be much lower.
 And you can save even more if you visit in October or November.
+Flights are also cheaper during this time of the year but you can also get some great deals throughout the years by using these Hawaiian Airlines special vacation deals.

-Hawaii is home to one of the most expensive hotels in the world and staying in Hawaii can be expensive.
-However, budget travelers can get good deals at bed and breakfast facilities.
+Budget travelers can get good deals at bed and breakfast facilities.
 They will range from simple rooms with a few beds to luxury equipped flats.
 You can also get cheap accommodation at the various campsites in Hawaii, mostly in the national parks.
+If you think these facilities aren’t for you and still want to stay in a luxurious hotel, check out this website and save up to 20% on your Hawaii luxury hotel booking.

 If you’re visiting in the shoulder season or offseason, you can use this to your advantage as well.
 There are thousands of condo owners that don’t like it when their property is empty.
 You can do some Internet research, e-mail a few of them and try to bargain for a good price.
 When I visited last October, I emailed 10 condo owners and 5 of them got back to me offering lower prices.